 - When ready to serve, preheat the grill or a skillet/grill pan and cook the burgers for around 15mins, turning once or more if needed, until cooked through.
 As they are cooking, toast the burger buns then split and put some slaw on the bottom of each and sauce on the top.
 Place burger on slaw side, top with sauce-covered bun top and serve.

+This epic burger is part of a sizzling month-long event hosted by Girl Carnivore, but all opinions are my own!
 Disclaimer: Thank you to #BurgerMonth Sponsors: Cabot, Anvil & Hammer, New York Beef Council, Red Duck Foods, and Spoonabilities for providing prizes for this epic event.
 All opinions are my own.
 The #BurgerMonth giveaway is now closed but was open to U.S. residents, age 18 & up.
 All winning entries are verified.
 By entering you give the right to use your name and likeness.

 The #BurgerMonth Bloggers are not responsible for the fulfillment or delivery of the prize packages.
 No purchase necessary.
 Void where prohibited by law.
 This promotion is in no way sponsored, endorsed or administered by, or associated with Facebook, Instagram, Pinterest, Twitter or any other social channel mentioned in the #BurgerMonth posts or entry.